 For many years computer applications organized their data between two tiers: memory and storage.
 The new generation of persistent memory from Intel, based on groundbreaking Intel® Optane™ technology, has introduced a third tier.
 Learn about the technology, how it is exposed to applications, and why there is so much excitement around enabling persistent memory.

-Persistent memory technologies allow development of products with the attributes of both storage and memory.
+Persistent memory technologies allow the development of products with the attributes of both storage and memory.
 The products are persistent, like storage, meaning they hold their content across power cycles, and they are byte-addressable, like memory, meaning programs can access data structures in place.

-What really makes Intel persistent memory technology stand out is that it’s fast enough for the processor to access directly without stopping to do the block I/O required for traditional storage.
+What makes Intel persistent memory technology stand out is that it’s fast enough for the processor to access directly without stopping to do the block I/O required for traditional storage.

 The main reason for the excitement around persistent memory is the ability to provide improved performance over existing storage devices.
 If you compare a modern NAND-based SSD, which plugs into the PCIe* bus and communicates using the NVM Express* protocol, you can see the time it takes to read a block is over 80 µs.
 In the graphic below, notice how most of the time is spent accessing the media, as indicated by the blue area.
 The software stack is a small percentage of the overall access time—we could work on making the driver faster, and the difference would be hardly noticeable.